 The sous vide temp for half chicken with the bone is the same as a whole chicken.
 Make sure to completely flatten out the chicken before you vac seal the bag.
 This is definitely a recipe I like to make in a vacuum sealed bag over a plastic bag because when you put the bag in the water bath, you don’t want it to float.
 Yes, you can always do the water displacement method, but I find it’s difficult to get the air completely out of the bag.

+Wondering if you should use a plastic zip bag or a vacuum sealer?
 Learn more about vacuum sealing vs ziplock bags.

 Sous viding frozen chicken breasts / legs / thighs